Canada. Much of the country is uninhabited, winters here are notorious, and the entire country has a reputation for being super polite.

 If you’re planning to move to Canada and you don’t love the cold, try to find an indoor hobby you really enjoy.
 It’ll help keep the long evenings busy.
 Make sure you surround yourself with friends and family to help get you through.

 Unless you’re in the far north, where summers are short and chilly, you’ll probably get a decent summer season.
 And it will feel like a weird dream.

-After the long winter, temperatures of 30-35°C feels strange.
+After the long winter, temperatures of 30-35°C feel strange.
 Suddenly everything opens, and it’s all about rooftop parties, trips to the beach, sunburn, and outdoor activities.
 It’s very surreal.

 Canadians will start wearing shorts and t-shirts in May to make the most of the warmer weather.

 For the first year, you’ll think they are insane; there is still snow on the ground!
-The second year, you won’t judge them, but you won’t join them.
+In the second year, you won’t judge them, but you won’t join them.
 By the third year, you’ll be dusting off your summer clothes with the rest of them.